Johnny Aitken: Artist

 The Gift finds its voice in performance

 “These are my memories.
-This was my experience and understanding,” says Coast Salish artist and activist John Aitken, describing The Gift, an autobiographical work of physical theatre that he both co-wrote and is co-starring in that opens today at Presentation House Theatre.
+This was my experience and understanding,” says Coast Salish artist and activist Johnny Aitken, describing The Gift, an autobiographical work of physical theatre that he both co-wrote and is co-starring in that opens today at Presentation House Theatre.

 In the piece, Aitken offers insight into his personal journey towards finding his voice, all the while hoping to act as a bridge between indigenous and non-indigenous communities, as well as serve as a conduit to healing.